 Despite its modest size—only 3,009 hectares—El Morado gets hikers into the high country fast, with easy access to Andean lakes and glaciers.
-Though it’s a feasible day trip from the capital, the camping and accommodations in the vicinity make it a good overnight option as well.
+Though it’s a feasible day trip from the capital, the camping and accommodations make it a good overnight option as well.

 Sights and Recreation

-From the visitor center at the Baños Morales hot springs, the Sendero El Ventisquero is a six-kilometer trail that climbs steeply at the outset before leveling off at Aguas Panimávida, a series of small thermal springs.
-It continues to Laguna El Morado, a small lake at 2,400 meters, and on to the tongue of the Ventisquero San Francisco.
-From here, all further travel is cross-country.
+From the visitors center at the Baños Morales hot springs, the Sendero El Ventisquero is a six-kilometer trail that climbs steeply at the outset before leveling off at Aguas Panimávida, a series of small thermal springs.
+It continues to Laguna El Morado, a small lake at 2,400 meters, and on to the tongue of the Ventisquero San Francisco, where the trail ends.
+From here, all further travel is off-trail.
+Visitors disinclined to walk can rent horses cheaply at Baños Morales.

 The best option, though, is across the valley at the Refugio Alemán (Camino El Volcán s/n, tel.
-099/2208525, www.refugiolovaldes.com, US$30 pp).
-Also known as Refugio Lo Valdés, this popular poplar-studded hillside hotel is no luxury lodging, but it has had a loyal public for both accommodations and food since the 1930s.
-There is also budget backpacker space in the attic (US$15 pp, sleeping bag essential).
-Both guests and nonguests can also take breakfast, lunch, dinner, or onces at the restaurant.
+09/9220-8525, US$48 pp).
+Also known as Refugio Lo Valdés, this popular poplar-studded hillside hotel is no luxury lodging, but it’s had a loyal public for both accommodations and food since the 1930s.
+There is also budget backpacker space in the attic (US$30 pp, sleeping bag essential, and bring your own towel).
+Both guests and nonguests can also take breakfast, lunch, dinner, or onces (afternoon tea) at the restaurant.

-At 7:30 a.m.
-Wednesday, Friday, Saturday, and Sunday, Turismo Montaña (tel.
-02/8500555) buses leave for El Morado and Baños Morales (US$9 pp round-trip) from Parque Bustamante, Providencia, alongside the CTC telephone headquarters; they return at 6 p.m.
+At 7:30 a.m. on weekends, more frequently in summer, Turismo Montaña (tel.
+02/8500555) buses leave for El Morado and Baños Morales (three hours, US$16 pp roundtrip) from Parque Bustamante, Providencia, alongside the CTC telephone headquarters; they return at 3 p.m., arriving in town at 6 p.m.